Branch Rickey: President of Continental League (1959–1960)

-Return to Cardinals
+Return to Cardinals (1962–1964)

-After negotiations broke down in May 1961 that would have seen Rickey take over the Mets as their first president and general manager, he went into temporary retirement.
-On October 29, 1962, Rickey returned to the Cardinals exactly 20 years to the day he left to become general consultant on the development of Cardinal players and special advisor to owner August A. Busch Jr. He wanted to come home to Missouri after suffering a heart attack at his summer home in Canada a year earlier and the April 1961 death of his son, Branch Jr., who died from complications of diabetes at age 47.
+After negotiations broke down in March 1961 that would have seen Rickey take over the Mets as their first president and general manager, he went into temporary retirement.
+The year also saw Rickey endure tragedy and hardship on a personal level.
+On April 10, 1961, his son, Branch Jr., farm system director of the Pirates, died from complications of diabetes at the age of 47.
+Then, on June 27, Rickey suffered a "serious" heart attack—his second cardiac event since 1958—while staying at his summer home on Canada's Manitoulin Island and was airlifted to a Sudbury, Ontario, hospital for treatment.
+Upon his recovery, Rickey and his wife, Jane, decided to move from suburban Pittsburgh back to St. Louis in 1962, where, on October 29, Rickey returned to the Cardinals exactly 20 years to the day he left to become general consultant on the development of Cardinal players and special advisor to owner August A. Busch Jr.

 But Rickey's second stint with the Cardinals was marred by controversy.
 He recommended that Cardinal icon Stan Musial be compelled to retire, even after the eventual Hall of Famer's stellar 1962 season, in which Musial, 41, had finished third in the National League batting race (hitting .330 in 135 games played), and broken Honus Wagner's NL record for career hits.
 Rickey wrote to Busch: "He can't run, he can't field, and he can't throw.
 Twenty-five Musials would finish in last place."
 Musial would play one more campaign before retiring from the field in September 1963.

 Rickey also undermined St. Louis general manager Bing Devine, who had begun his baseball career under Rickey in the late 1930s as an office boy.
 He was a vocal critic of one of Devine's highest profile (and most successful) trades, when he acquired veteran shortstop Groat from Pittsburgh after the 1962 season.
 Rickey believed that Groat, 32 at the time, was too old.
 Groat, however, still had two prime years left.
 He batted .319 (1963) and .292 (1964), and was runner-up in the National League's 1963 Most Valuable Player Award balloting.
 He was the NL's starting shortstop in both the 1963 and 1964 All-Star games, and helped lead the 1963 Cardinals to a second-place finish.
 But the 1964 team fell behind in the standings and seemed stalled in fifth place in mid-August.
 When Busch fired Devine on August 17 and replaced him with Rickey protégé Bob Howsam, the 82-year-old consultant and special advisor was cast as the cause of Devine's downfall.
 The controversial firing embarrassed Busch when the team Devine assembled caught fire in the season's final six weeks, won the National League pennant, and triumphed in the 1964 World Series.
-After the season, Busch terminated Rickey's contract, ending his long baseball career.
+After the season, Busch terminated Rickey's contract, ending a professional baseball career that had spanned 62 years.